 Authors’ Contributions

 JC, JR and MG conceived and designed the resource.
 JC and JB built the AlleleDB website.
-JC, JR, AH, RK, YK, AA, TG, LR and MG analyzed and interpreted the data.
+JC, JR, TG, AH, RK, YK, AA, LR and MG analyzed and interpreted the data.
 JC wrote the manuscript.
 All authors read and approved the final manuscript.

 Competing interests